 The speed increase after moving to Rails 3 and Ruby 1.9.2 combined has been almost 40% and well worth the work done.

 Single Sign On Upgrade

-A month or two later, Kyle came back to reInteractive and pitched us the idea of having multiple applications share a common login using the CAS authentication system.
+Once the upgrades had been completed, Kyle came back to reInteractive and pitched us the idea of having multiple applications share a common login using the CAS authentication system.

 “Mikel has a passion for his work and it comes through in the finished product.
-He's extremely easy to work with, bounce ideas off of and ultimately partner with to make a vision become reality. reInteractive has my highest recomendation!”Kyle Ginavan, AgenciesHQ
+He's extremely easy to work with, bounce ideas off of and ultimately partner with to make a vision become reality. reInteractive has my highest recommendation!”Kyle Ginavan, AgenciesHQ